two-n/mta/README.md

 In order to run, first navigate into the `/app` folder (`cd app`).
 From there you will have the following scripts available:

 #### `yarn start`
-starts a hot-reloading webpack development
+starts a hot-reloading webpack development server

 #### `yarn build`
 creates a production level code build, saved to `app/dist` folder